Why practical experience is important for law students

 Getting the right qualifications

 Committing to law school is a big step, and candidates must pass the Law School Admission Test (LSAT).
 This assesses essential skills, rather than just knowledge, needed for success during the first year of law school.
-It is designed to determine a student’s readiness for law school, and before taking it, knowing how and what to study can help students to organize their work in advance.
+It is designed to determine a student’s readiness for law school, and before taking it, knowing how and what to study can help students organize their work in advance.
 It is administered in two parts and generally takes three and a half hours to complete.

 It is helpful for students to prepare for the test, the first of which is the multiple-choice questions element.
 LSAT logical reasoning is one of the key sections in this part, as is reading comprehension and analytical reasoning.
 Finding a course that teaches LSAT logical reasoning is vital, and it is particularly helpful to embark on a course of study that values and highlights classroom theory and experiential learning opportunities.
 The Online JD course at Cleveland State University is a perfect example.
 A Juris Doctor (JD) is a legal degree required for those who want to sit for the bar exam in their state.
 The course at Cleveland State University is ABA accredited and designed for affordability and access.
-It enables students to earn their degree part-time in three years and three months while maintaining their professional and personal life.
+It enables students to earn their degree part-time in three years and three months while maintaining their professional and personal lives.